shapeous/learnReact/README.md

 # learnReact

 ## NodeJS
-- There is no window object instead there is a global object
+- There is no window object instead there is a global object.
-- There is also no document object there is a process
+- There is also no document object instead there is a process object.
   ```powershell
     PS C:\WINDOWS\system32> node
     Welcome to Node.js v16.14.0.